robusta-dev/robusta/docs/upgrade.rst

 From 0.8.x to >= 0.9.x
 ^^^^^^^^^^^^^^^^^^^^^^^^

-1. Check robusta version, look under Robusta:
+1. Determine Robusta's version by running the following:

 .. code-block:: bash

     helm list

-2. Due to the upgrade of the dependency, kube-state-metrics chart, removal of its deployment/stateful needs to be done manually prior to upgrading:
+2. The kube-state-metrics chart needs to be manually removed prior to upgrading:

 .. code-block:: bash